SmarchSoftware/watchtower/README.md

 > :hand: **Note** If you have not setup a login redirect yet, and don't have a HOME view, you will probably get another route error.
 Create a route for Home or redirect your logins or just type the http://yoursite/watchtowr again.

 #### :exclamation: Laravel Authentication Views (login, etc...)
-Watchtower does not ship with the default laravel authentication views/routes, since Laravel removed them in 5.1.
-However you can find some samples from Laravel here : [Laravel Login / Auth Views](http://laravel.com/docs/5.1/authentication#authentication-quickstart) that will provide you with the routes / views necessary to permit login and registration.
+Watchtower does not ship enabled _(see note below after routes)_ with the default laravel authentication views/routes, since Laravel removed them in 5.1.
+However you can find some samples / information from Laravel here : [Laravel Login / Auth Views](http://laravel.com/docs/5.1/authentication#authentication-quickstart) that will provide you with the routes / views necessary to permit login and registration.

 You will need the following routes for authentication. (also provided on Laravel auth link above)